-- Measure the System's funding progress as of the valuation date, - To determine the unfunded actuarial accrued liability amortization period beginning July 1, 2023 using the Fixed Contribution Rate (FCR) of 49.08% of payroll, - To determine the actuarially determined contribution (ADC) for the fiscal year beginning July 1, 2025 using the assumptions and methods in the Board's funding policy, - To project the System's funding progress for the next thirty years and provide clear reporting and risk analysis of the funding metrics as outlined in the Board's funding policy using a "Signal Light" approach, and - To assist the Board in determining whether an increase or decrease is needed in the Fixed Contribution Rate.
+- Measure the System's funding progress as of the valuation date, - To determine the unfunded actuarial accrued liability amortization period beginning July 1, 2024 using the Fixed Contribution Rate (FCR) of 49.08% of payroll, - To determine the actuarially determined contribution (ADC) for the fiscal year beginning July 1, 2026 using the assumptions and methods in the Board's funding policy, - To project the System's funding progress for the next thirty years and provide clear reporting and risk analysis of the funding metrics as outlined in the Board's funding policy using a "Signal Light" approach, and - To assist the Board in determining whether an increase or decrease is needed in the Fixed Contribution Rate.

 The results may not be applicable for other purposes.
-The date of the valuation was June 30, 2023.
+The date of the valuation was June 30, 2024.

 The valuation was based upon data, furnished by the Executive Director and the PERS staff, concerning active, inactive and retired members along with pertinent financial information.
 While not verifying data at the source, the actuary performed tests for consistency and reasonableness.
+The valuation results depend on the integrity of the data.
+If any of the information is inaccurate or incomplete, our results may be different and our calculations may need to be revised.
 The complete cooperation of the PERS staff in furnishing materials requested is hereby acknowledged with appreciation.